arvemoen/zipatoapi-nodered/README.md

 return msg;
 ```

 ## How to run the flow?##

-Start the flow by running:`$node-red -u <path_to_flow> ZipatoAPI_Node-RED.json`
+Start the flow by running:

+`$node-red -u <path_to_flow> ZipatoAPI_Node-RED.json`
-Then start the Node-RED editor at [http://localhost:1880](http://localhost:1880/)

-(See the [node-RED documentation](http://nodered.org/docs/getting-started/running) for details)
+Then start the Node-RED editor at [http://localhost:1880](http://localhost:1880/) (See the [node-RED documentation](http://nodered.org/docs/getting-started/running) for details)

-Go through the function nodes and put in real data for username, password, sensor UUIDs, ThingSpeak Channel ID and Write API key.
+Go through the function nodes and put in real data for username, password, sensor UUIDs, ThingSpeak Channel ID and API key.

+Live Zipato readings can be seen by visiting my [ThingSpeak Channel 144275](https://thingspeak.com/channels/144275).

-# What next?#
+## What next?##

-This is a straightforward Node-RED flow primarily to demonstrate how this can be done.
-Next step should probably be to merge the flow and create a single configurable node that can be used to send Zipato device (sensor) readings to ThingSpeak.
+This project describes a simple straightforward Node-RED flow that primarily demonstrate how data can be fetched from Zipbox connected devices and sent to ThingSpeak.
+There is no error catching nor any data validation.
+Next step should probably be to merge the flow into a single configurable robust node that can be used to send Zipato device (sensor) readings to ThingSpeak.